An HR’s Guide to Dealing with Employee Complaints

 “Tim, my manager is always looking over my shoulder.
 I don’t really like it when he times my breaks and stands behind me watching what I do.”, said Martin to his HR manager.

 Employee complaints can be of any nature.
 They could be about different kinds of harassment, abuse, micromanagement, damaging morale, etc., or anything that makes the employees uncomfortable.
+Structured performance reviews can help surface such issues early before they escalate.
 Complaints from employees are a part of all organizations.
 It is the responsibility of the HR manager to dig deep and find solutions to these problems and tackle the situation fairly.

 Here’s a simple guide for you to deal with employee complaints at your workplace.